 Colorado---has no spend down.
 The level for those over 60 is \$724 (their SSI+ SSP rate), but it's only \$698/ mo (the SSIonly rate) for younger disabled.
 ADAP 's level is 400%.
 The risk pool has low income premium discounts for those below \$50,000 & Medicare supplements.
 The state set up a formulary, made health plans cover PTSD, anorexia, substance abuse & colorectal screening. but cut ADAP's formulary.
-The old legislature (D) passed a \$600 million hospital tax for Medicaid, CHIP & the state indigent health program; to boost hospital rates & uncompensated care funds; and to cover 100,000 more persons by raising all adult levels to 100% (it now covers parents (to 106% if wkg), but that promised for childless, non-disabled adults was just cut from 100% to only 10% (and limited to only 10,000 patients); applied the mini-COBRA law to small firms; raised CHIP's level from 205 to 250% & widened its psychiatric care; offered Medicaid to the working disabled; covered legal aliens; set a 300% level for nursing home & HCB waivers (with liberal HCB, personal aide & patient autonomy features).
+The old legislature (D) passed a \$600 million hospital tax for Medicaid, CHIP & the state indigent health program; to boost hospital rates & uncompensated care funds; and to cover 100,000 more persons by raising levels for all adults to 100% (it now covers parents (to 106% if wkg; but the coverage promised for childless, non-disabled adults was cut from 100% to only 10% (and limited to only 10,000 patients); applied the mini-COBRA law to small firms; raised CHIP's level from 205 to 250% & widened its psychiatric care; offered Medicaid to the working disabled; covered legal aliens; set a 300% level for nursing home & HCB waivers (with liberal HCB, personal aide & patient autonomy features).
 Advocates say the 300% FOA level is too low to cover enough disabled children, that premiums are too high & say the state rations how many can be covered.
 The state cut funds for DD & disabled clients' employment, transport & personal aide pay, but raised the pregnant woman level from 133 to 185%.
 Gov. Hickenlooper & the Senate (both D) campaigned for more health coverage, but instead made big cuts.
-The new 1-vote GOP House majority is demanding even more Medicaid cuts (i.e., by re-instating a temporarily-suspended senior citizen homestead tax exemption that had helped fund it; and re-imposing asset tests on families with children, which is barred by both ARRA's MOE rule & the PPACA), even though Hickenlooper & the Senate have already agreed to higher CHIP premiums & co-pays.
+Yet the new 1-vote GOP House majority is demanding even more Medicaid cuts (i.e., by restoring a temporarily-suspended senior citizen homestead tax exemption that helps fund it & re-imposing asset tests on families with children, which is barred by the ARRA & ACA MOE rules, even though the Gov. & Senate already agreed to GOP demands for higher CHIP premiums & co-pays